Skip to content

 For Python developers, AI/ML engineers, people building LLM applications, and practitioners who want to move from simple chatbots to agents that perform tasks using tools, reasoning logic, and state control.

-No. The course guides you step by step through the most important ecosystem elements needed to build an agent.
-However, basic Python knowledge and a general understanding of how language models work will be helpful.
+No. The course guides you step by step through the most important elements of the ecosystem needed to build an agent.
+However, basic Python knowledge and a general understanding of how language models work will be useful.

 This is a workshop-style course focused on implementation rather than theory.
-Instead of a general overview, you get a design process, concrete architectural decisions, work with Python tools, agent memory and state, and methods for diagnosing errors in a real solution.
+Instead of a general overview, you get the design process, concrete architectural decisions, work with Python tools, the agent’s memory and state, and methods for diagnosing errors in a real solution.

 Building a Reasoning AI Agent with LlamaIndex: ReAct and Function Agent in Python